MadhuraMary/InquisitiveMinds/README.md

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.

+Also Run `node server.js` to have database server connection simultaneously in other window.

 ## Code scaffolding